 There are a few different things that can cause pool foam, including:

 - Organic matter like sweat, saliva, body fat, and urine

 It’s always recommended that one rinse off before swimming to remove any detergents, oils, shampoos, or makeup.
 Any of these contaminants can mix with the chemicals in your pool and cause foam.

 That’s why public pools ask people to shower before entering—to rinse off the natural oils produced by our skin and hair.
 That’s also why chlorine gets added to the water—it helps maintain the pool by fighting against germs and protecting the health of all swimmers.

 Total Dissolved Solids (TDS)

 Foaming in a pool means there are high levels of total dissolved solids (TDS) in the water.
-TDS are the measure of solid matter that has liquefied.
+TDS is the measure of solid matter that has liquefied.
 Foreign solids like oil, soil, and dirt dissolve in pools.
-High levels of TDS makes pool water look cloudy and can even make it taste salty.
+High levels of TDS make pool water look cloudy and can even make it taste salty.